What is Target Marketing? The Good, The Bad, and The Ugly

 What is Targeted Marketing?

-The targeted audience depends on whom the marketer has in mind for the product, which means the marketer would be going for consumers more likely to use the product or service.
-Thus, the target audience is a subset of the total number of potential customers.
+The targeted audience depends on whom the marketer has in mind for the product, meaning the marketer would go after consumers more likely to use the product or service.

 Four target marketing strategies are sure to help with the entire process: mass marketing, segmented marketing, concentrated marketing, and micro marketing.

+These strategies help determine your customer base.
 It helps you decide how broadly or even narrowly you would like to market to your selected consumers.

 The Good: Highly Beneficial (High ROI)